the-laughing-monkey/OpenRLHF-M/docs/openrlhf-architecture.md

 ## Conclusion

 OpenRLHF-M represents a comprehensive framework for applying RLHF techniques to both language and multimodal models.
 Its modular design, support for various RL algorithms, and distributed training capabilities make it suitable for both research and production applications.
-The integration of multimodal support extends these capabilities to the next generation of AI models that combine language understanding with visual perception.
+The integration of multimodal support extends these capabilities to the next generation of AI models that combine language understanding with visual perception, enabling RLHF training of vision-language models like Qwen2.5-VL with the same robust techniques used for text-only models.